Edit

 Scientific breakthroughs are often only made possible through innovative technological developments.
 And EMBL Grenoble’s scientists are extremely deft at technological improvements that – for example – make beamlines and synchrotrons work even better.
 By collaborating with the manufacturer Arinax, researchers and engineers from EMBL Grenoble have helped commercialise pioneering instrumentation and automate the entire sample-handling process.
 The ability to adjust technologies to researchers’ needs is just one reason why instruments developed at EMBL are – and will continue to be – widely used by the scientific community.

-Tags: embl50, grenoble, history, instrumentation, papp, structural biology, technology, world of molecular biology
+Tags: embl50, grenoble, history, instrumentation, papp, structural biology, technology, we are embl, world of molecular biology

 EMBLetc.